eigentaylor/eigentaylor.github.io/_previews/2026-02-11-leader-dynamics.md

 We have two cases:

 Case 1: If the top two match-ups involve A, then without loss of generality suppose that it is A>B and then A>C. This means C has the best pairwise match-up against A, so (A,C) is the unique equilibrium.
 If A is the leader, and B is the challenger, then the node must have an edge to (A,C), since B>A is the weakest pairwise match-up, B must have the fewest approvals.
+If B is the leader, then A>B is the strongest pairwise match-up, so any node where B is the leader must have an edge to a node where A is the leader.
+If C is the leader, then A>C is the strongest relevant pairwise match-up, since A>B is not possibly relevant.
+Thus, any node where C is the leader must have an edge to a node where A is the leader.
+In either case, we have that A will be the leader after at most one step.
+We have already established that any node where A is the leader has an edge to the equilibrium, so we have that the equilibrium will be reached after at most two steps.

-Case 2: If there exists any match-up not involving A that is stronger than one of A's match-ups against another candidate, then that induces a possible non Condorcet Leader Rule Outcome.
+Case 2: If there exists any match-up not involving A that is stronger than one of A's match-ups against another candidate, then that induces a possible non-Condorcet Leader Rule Outcome.
 Without loss of generality, suppose that B>C is one of the top two strongest match-ups, making C a Condorcet loser.
 If the B>C match-up is stronger than A>C, then (C,B) will have an edge to (B,A).
 If B>C is not stronger than A>C (meaning A>C is the strongest pairwise match-up), then (B,C) will have an edge to (B,A).
 In either case, B must have fewer than 50% approvals in the outcome after (B,A), while A must have more than 50% approvals.
 Since C is a Condorcet loser, they must also have less than 50% approvals, so A will be the leader in at most two steps.
 This node may not be the equilibrium, but must have an edge to the equilibrium, giving it at most three steps.

 **Theorem 7:** With four or more candidates, even if a unique Condorcet winner and equilibrium exist, it may not be reachable by every starting node.

 **Proof:** We present a counterexample based on a profile created by Rob LeGrand.
+Their example is included in the [appendix](#appendix).
 Suppose we have the CPRO:

 1. A>B
 2. B>C